-Feeling sad is normal with any illness, especially advanced cancer.
+Feeling sad is normal with any illness, especially metastatic breast cancer.
 But clinical depression is more than feeling sad for several days.
 It doesn't go away, and it can take over your life.
 More than 25 % of people with advanced cancer are also diagnosed with depression.
 If you're depressed, you may have these symptoms:

 - ongoing, overwhelming sadness and hopelessness